leslyclopez11/hmpl-lang.github.io/README.md

 And other advantages that will be visible when working with the module.

-### What is the difference between hmpl-js and htmx?
+### What is the difference between hmpl and htmx?

-The most important difference between hmpl-js and htmx is a slightly different project idea.
+The most important difference between hmpl and htmx is a slightly different project idea.
 The main goal of the project is to create a small template language over HTML that will allow you to work with the server.
 For this, the `template` syntax is used and for this purpose `createTemplate` was created, which serves as a small function into which you can pass a string, and at the output you will receive a ready-made `template` that you can work with.
 It is planned to create a separate file extension that will allow you to conveniently work with the server without `template` and other things.
-Therefore, in hmpl-js, events for `template` are optional, because this is intended for the future creation of something like index.php, where it is possible to mix regular HTML and server-side HTML.
+Therefore, in hmpl, events for `template` are optional, because this is intended for the future creation of something like index.php, where it is possible to mix regular HTML and server-side HTML.

 ### About server-side rendering